 9 September 2020

-We recently installed wands between Winn Road and Winchester Road roundabout to help highlight the new pop-up cycle lanes and to assess the impact of additional segregation along this section.
-This trial has given us valuable insight into the spacing and type of wands that should be used, the impact on street cleansing and the effectiveness of the measures in improving awareness of the cycle lanes and preventing parking and cars being in the lanes.
-Following this trial, we have taken the decision to remove the wands at this time and will be exploring other suitable options for the cycle lanes.
+We installed wands between Winn Road and Winchester Road roundabout to help highlight the new pop-up cycle lanes and to assess the impact of additional segregation along this section.
+This trial gave us valuable insight into the spacing and type of wands that should be used, the impact on street cleansing and the effectiveness of the measures in improving awareness of the cycle lanes and preventing parking and cars being in the lanes.
+Following this trial, we took the decision to remove the wands and will apply our findings from the trial to explore other suitable options for cycle lanes going forward.

 28 August 2020

-In line with our assurances to local residents, we have been closely monitoring the scheme and the feedback received.
-As our city gets moving again, we’ve seen a steady increase in traffic levels and journey times on Bassett Avenue and have therefore taken the decision to remove the temporary cycle lanes between Winchester Road Roundabout and Chilworth Roundabout.
+In line with our assurances to local residents, we closely monitored the scheme and the feedback received.
+As our city got moving again, we saw a steady increase in traffic levels and journey times on Bassett Avenue and therefore took the decision to remove the temporary cycle lanes between Winchester Road Roundabout and Chilworth Roundabout.

-Between these points, Bassett Avenue will revert back to two lanes of traffic in each direction.
-Cyclists will be able to use the existing shared use paths on both sides of Bassett Avenue as an alternative to the road.
+Between these points, Bassett Avenue reverted back to two lanes of traffic in each direction.
+Cyclists are able to use the existing shared use paths on both sides of Bassett Avenue as an alternative to the road.

 We carried out work to remove the lining on Bassett Avenue overnight on Wednesday 2 and Thursday 3 September.

-As part of the adjustments made under this scheme, we have introduced additional segregation between Winn Road and Winchester Road to help people cycling feel safe alongside passing traffic.
+As part of the adjustments made under this scheme, we introduced additional segregation between Winn Road and Winchester Road to help people cycling feel safe alongside passing traffic.
 The temporary cycle lanes in this section will remain, along with the new 30mph speed limit along the whole length.
-We will be making further changes allowing buses to turn right into Burgess Road from The Avenue.
+We made further changes allowing buses to turn right into Burgess Road from The Avenue.

 Please read our FAQs for more details.

-The dual carriageway was reduced to a single lane in both directions while major events, hospitality and highstreet shops remain on lockdown.
-(See Map) Bassett Avenue has now reverted back to two lanes of traffic in each direction between Winchester Road Roundabout and Chilworth Roundabout.
-An update on this is available under the 'Latest news' section at the top of this page.
+The dual carriageway was reduced to a single lane in both directions while major events, hospitality and high street shops were locked down.
+(See Map) Bassett Avenue has now reverted back to two lanes of traffic in each direction between Winchester Road Roundabout and Burgess Road.

-Sections of The Avenue where it is dual carriageway have been reduced to one lane but for the majority of The Avenue width restrictions are in place to allow for on-road cycle lanes, while maintaining one lane in and outbound for vehicles.
+Sections of The Avenue where it is dual carriageway were reduced to one lane but for the majority of The Avenue width restrictions were in place to allow for on-road cycle lanes, while maintaining one lane in and outbound for vehicles.
 (See Map)